 G2.
-We know from BC28a whether Head's current occupation is farmer or rancher.
+We know from BC28a and DE28A whether Head's or Wife's/"Wife's" current occupation is farmer or rancher.

-By"receipt" we mean a written acknowledgment that a specified sum of money has been received in exchange for goods or services.
+By "receipt" we mean a written acknowledgment that a specified sum of money has been received in exchange for goods or services.